betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

-The actual implementation in the last few lines is unimportant here; the point simply is: the function has three input arguments (plus the `this` pointer) that could all be wrong or in undefined states and we should check that they are valid individually and in combination — because you bet that at some point someone will write code calling this function and do so while the sun was setting beautifully, and it will be immediately followed by a night figuring why the code doesn't work.
+The actual implementation in the last few lines is unimportant here; the point simply is: the function has three input arguments (plus the `this` pointer) that could all be wrong or in undefined states, and we should check that they are valid individually and in combination — because you bet that at some point someone will write code calling this function and do so while the sun is setting beautifully, and it will be immediately followed by a night figuring why the code doesn't work.

-There are many other strategies that make it easier for me to live with the bugs I often seem to introduce.
+Many other strategies make it easier for me to live with the bugs I often seem to introduce.
 For example, I mark as many variables as possible as `const` because it helps me avoid accidentally modifying things I assume have a fixed value.
 I use a